Pumpapa/minimalmagic/content/TRS/TermRewriting.md

 ## Rewriting
 * Rule 1 states: after all sub-terms have been reduced, try to reduce at root level.
 * Rules 2 and 3 attempt to reduce innermost sub-terms.
 * Rule 4 attempts each rule at top level.
-A copy of the list of rules is given because there are no global variables.
+A copy of the list of rules is kept because there are no global variables.
 Once a reduction takes place, the entire TRS must be applied again to the reduced term.
 * Rule 5 attempts to match (which will instantiate if a match is found)
 * Rule 6 terminates the entire rewrite process: the term is a normal form.
 ```